El diablo no es tan diablo

 El diablo no es tan diablo is a 1949 Mexican fantasy comedy film directed by Julián Soler and produced by Alfredo Ripstein.
 It starred Sara García, Julián Soler, Amparo Morillo, and Fernando Soto.
 It was the first Mexican featured film that combined live-action and animation sequences.

+Plot

+A bickering couple is visited by the devil, who suggests they switch roles to experience what the other does.
+He will take her place and stay home, and she will go to the office.